Health

 What is a milk allergy?

-In an allergy, your immune system becomes overly sensitized to a particular substance.
+When you have an allergy, your immune system becomes overly sensitized to a particular substance.
 Later on, when you reencounter the allergen, it triggers a harmful immune response in your body.
 A milk allergy can lead to immediate symptoms such as sneezing, itchy nose, watery or swollen eyes, hives, wheezing and anaphylaxis, a severe and potentially life-threatening condition that can prevent you from breathing properly.
-Lactose intolerance is not caused by your immune system.
+In contrast, lactose intolerance is not caused by your immune system.
 It's caused by a lack of an important enzyme found in the gastrointestinal system.

 What is lactose intolerance?